MartinMiles/Sitecore.Improvements/README.md

    https://blog.martinmiles.net/post/productivity-improvement-implementing-expand-all-and-collapse-all-buttons-to-content-editor

-For more details, please see individual component's README.md file.
+For more details, please see README.md file at individual component's folder.